 Instructions

-Mash the roasted garlic and spread on top of the butter.
+- Step 3: Mash the roasted garlic and spread on top of the butter.
 Add chopped chives, parsley, salt and pepper.
-Drizzle honey on top.
+Drizzle honey on top and add a little fresh lemon zest.

 Hint: to soften your butter, take it out of the refrigerator about 2-3 hours before creating your butter board.
-This will get your butter to the perfect texture without melting it at all.
+Soft butter is much easier to spread and allows you to make the board more presentable.

 Substitutions

 - Butter - to cut down on salt, use unsalted butter.
 For extra flavor us salted butter.
 You can also use a vegan butter if you need a dairy free alternative.
-A good butter is definitely important though since this is the main ingredient.
+Cream cheese can also be used but this will vastly change the flavor

 Variations

-- Spicy - add a pinch of red pepper flakes on top or some chopped up peppers.
-You can also drizzle chili oil on top.
+- Spicy - add a pinch of red pepper flakes, chili flakes or a drizzle of hot sauce.
+You can also drizzle chili oil on top of the softened butter

-- Deluxe - add truffle oil for an upscale level of flavor.
+- Deluxe - add truffle oil and high quality flakey salt for an upscale level of flavor

 - Cheesy - add parmesan cheese on top of some mozzarella for a cheesy addition.
-You can melt the cheese and create a cheese sauce for a delicious rendition.
-Then you'll almost have a deconstructed cheesy garlic bread.
+You can melt the cheese and create a cheese sauce for a delicious rendition

 Equipment

-For this recipe, you will need a small charcuterie board.
-You will also need a knife to spread the butter.
-I also suggest a small serving knife to spread the butter on your bread.
+For this recipe, you will need a small charcuterie style board.
+You will also need a butter knife or spoon to spread the butter.
+A sharp knife and cutting board are also needed to chop fresh herbs.

-You can cover your butter board with plastic wrap and save for up to about a week.
+You can cover your butter board with plastic wrap and save for up to about a week in the fridge.
 Some items you add on top of your butter board might not last as long as others so some might need to be removed if you are saving it.
+You can also wrap the butter up in plastic wrap to save in the fridge and use for different recipes.

 📖 Recipe